Plugins (BETA)

 and seek

-functions.
-Both functions take a table parameter self
+methods.
+Both methods take a table parameter job

 and do not return any values: